 Palliative Care Team

-The palliative care team works alongside your primary care physician and specialists.
+The palliative care team members – consisting of a physician, certified nurse practitioner, nurses, social workers, dietitians and chaplains – work alongside your primary care physician and specialists.
 They spend as much time with you and your family, as needed, to help you understand your medical condition, care options, end-of-life care wishes and other needs.
 In most cases, palliative care is offered in the hospital setting.
 The process begins when your physician makes a referral to the palliative care team or you ask your doctor for a referral.
 Your first contact with the palliative care team will be with either a physician or a nurse.

 The team’s first goal is to obtain a thorough understanding of your specific medical condition and your specific needs.
 Many people living with serious illnesses experience physical symptoms and emotional distress related to their disease.
 In coordination with you, your loved ones, and physician, a plan of care will be established.